OpenBazaar/official_site/_posts/blog/2018-09-18/2018-09-18-5 -tips-to-make-your-openbazaar-listings-pop.markdown

 On top of that, you can also give them some ideas for how a product might fit into their lives --

-- _This kindle would be a great gift for your neighborhood bookworm who may or may not have a hoarding problem!_
+- _This Kindle would be a great gift for your neighborhood bookworm who may or may not have a hoarding problem!_
 - _Does your cat take massive poops?
 Our double-duty clothespin doubles as a nostril clamp!_

 Absolutely irresistible.